The legal framework regulating pharmaceuticals and medical devices is largely federal in Mexico, and includes the following laws and regulations:

 However, the Secondary Regulation for Medical Services was amended in 2018 to allow the prescription of medicines by electronic means.
-However, this has not yet fully implemented by the rest of the stakeholders involved, particularly pharmacies.
+Moreover, the Secondary Regulation for Medical Products also refers to prescriptions and its requirements but it was not amended, creating a contradiction that has not yet been resolved.

 The online sale of medicines and medical devices is closely linked to the issue of whether the retail of a product category is restricted to a particular point of sale.